 From a young age Theo had an intense interest in music.
 Performing in local choirs, churches, family concerts and talent shows kept him on the stage.
 He started playing piano at five years old and fiddle at seven.
 His interests in writing grew when he picked up guitar at eleven.
 Theo was introduced to bluegrass when Brenna was given a banjo that same year.
 Theo continued to write throughout high school and began to make plans to move to Music City after a visit to Nashville in 2010.

-Theo writes and co-writes regularly, supplying the band with new material to supplement originals from Brenna, traditional songs, and covers.
+Theo writes and co-writes regularly, supplying the band with new material to supplement other originals, traditional songs, and covers.